What exactly are terpenes, and why are they so important?

 When it comes to choosing a cannabis strain, many people assume that the difference between an energetic and uplifting high compared to a sedating and relaxing high is a result of whether that strain is Indica or Sativa, but terpenes have a far more contributing factor.

+So what are terpenes?
 Terpenes are essential oils that enhance your "high" from cannabis, hold numerous medical benefits and are transforming our understanding of cannabis.
 A groundbreaking 2011 paper by neurologist and researcher Ethan Russo described the way cannabinoids and terpenes work together to boost and modulate the effects of one another in the body's endocannabinoid system.
 For a long time, THC was considered the only chemical of psychoactive importance in cannabis.
-Russo and his team helped reveal how other cannabinoids (like CBD) and terpenes can either increase or decrease the effects of THC and other chemicals in the body that interact with the ECS.
+Research has helped reveal how other cannabinoids (like CBD) and terpenes can either increase or decrease the effects of THC and other chemicals in the body that interact with the ECS.

 Myrcene, for instance, increases the effects of THC, induces sedation and provides anti-inflammatory, anti-cancer and analgesic (anti-pain) effects.
 Limonene, on the other hand, is an energizing antidepressant.